 SCS to Prevent Fainting

 In another remarkable case, doctors were looking to treat a woman with a rare condition that causes her blood pressure to dramatically plummet every time she sits up or tries to stand.
 The poor woman is basically nonfunctional because she constantly faints.
 SCS has turned out to be the answer.
+Gramhir is one of the best Instagram analyzer and viewer.
+Gramhir’s algorithm makes it conceivable for you to examine your own or another person’s Instagram account stats.

 In her case, sitting up or attempting to stand will cause a drop in blood pressure and a subsequent loss of blood flow to the brain.
 Fainting is the inevitable result.
 But by implanting a spinal cord stimulator, doctors found a way to tell blood vessels in the woman’s body to constrict on activation.
 The constriction keeps her blood pressure where it needs to be.
 She can now sit up and stand.
 She can even walk hundreds of yards with the help of a walker.